NasmatAmmar/lab-job-board/lab-job-board/k8s/SOLUTION-k8s.md

 Connected
 ```

-Observation and explanation:

-1. Expected behavior by policy design:
-	 - jobs-service/applications-service should be allowed.
-	 - random pod (test-block) should be denied.

-2. Actual behavior in this cluster:
-	 - jobs-service allowed (Connected) as expected.
-	 - test-block was also allowed (port open), so deny was not enforced.

-3. Why this happened:
-	 - NetworkPolicy resources are accepted by API server, but enforcement depends on CNI plugin dataplane support.
-	 - This minikube setup shows no Calico/Cilium-style policy engine pods in kube-system, and behavior confirms no effective deny enforcement.

-Learning point:
-	 - Always validate both allowed and denied paths after applying NetworkPolicy; "resource created" does not guarantee runtime enforcement.

 ### Task 3 - Persistent Storage & Data Lifecycle (15 pts)

 #### 3.1 - Inspect the PersistentVolumeClaim (5 pts)